 |RISKS||Low||Low to Moderate||Moderate to High|

 Soft procedures include a wide array of treatments that have a low recovery time.
-Typically these treatments allow the patient to return to work on the same day that the procedures are performed, and are the fastest growing market in cosmetic enhancement.
+Typically these treatments allow the patient to return to work on the same day that the procedures are performed, and are the fastest-growing market in cosmetic enhancement.
 Common procedures include Botox and other neurotoxins to freeze muscle-induced wrinkles on the upper face, and dermal fillers to plump up the skin.
-The effects of these procedures typically last for 6 to 18 months, and costs range from a few hundred to a few thousand dollars depending on how much of the fillers are used, the doctor performing the procedure, and the location and relative demand for the procedure.
-Lasers and ligh-based treatments also commonly fall into cosmetic procedures, and can be used to treat specific concerns.
+The effects of these procedures typically last for 6 to 18 months, and costs range from a few hundred to a few thousand dollars depending on how much of the fillers are used, the doctor performing the procedure, and the location and the relative demand for the procedure.
+Lasers and light-based treatments also commonly fall into cosmetic procedures and can be used to treat specific concerns.

-Cosmetic surgery is the most powerful option available for anti-aging, and can set back the “biological clock” by up to 10 years.
-These surgical procedures are defined by cutting into the skin to perform the procedures, and carry the risks inherent in any open procedure.
+Cosmetic surgery is the most powerful option available for anti-aging and can set back the “biological clock” by up to 10 years.
+These surgical procedures are defined by cutting into the skin to perform the procedures and carry the risks inherent in an open procedure.
 There are many types of surgical procedures with varying end goals.

-The exact costs of the surgical procedure will vary depending on the type of procedure, performing surgeon, location of the clinic, and other factors, but generally it will start at a few thousand dollars.
-Surgical procedures are serious procedures—they are elective surgeries, and many procedures require that the patient quit smoking several weeks prior to procedure.
+The exact costs of the surgical procedure will vary depending on the type of procedure, performing surgeon, the location of the clinic, and other factors, but generally, it will start at a few thousand dollars.
+Surgical procedures require substantial commitment—they are elective surgeries, and many procedures require that the patient quit smoking several weeks before the procedure.
 Smoking increases the risk of complications from any surgical procedure significantly, and some surgeons may find the risks unacceptable.
-Open communication with the doctor about expectations, costs, and risks, are absolutely essential.
+Clear communication with the doctor about expectations, costs, and risks is essential.
 Cosmetic surgery requires the most commitment and has a higher cost, but also promises the most substantial and lasting improvement in terms of appearance.